robjm16/sample_projects_and_articles/ChatGPT_and_LLMs/automating_summary_rearch_tables.md

     df.to_pickle("research_data.pkl") # For dataframe re-use
     df.to_excel("research_data.xlsx", index=False)
 ```
-Here is how the completed datframe looks.
+Here is how the completed dataframe looks.
 Further manipulation can be done either in Python or Excel.

 ![image](https://github.com/robjm16/samples/assets/25880808/c331c8f7-0207-4784-8cb9-4eca28431e68)